Cappi1998/ASF-Manager/README.md

 # ASF-Manager
 C# GUI application to activate games on multiple accounts simultaneously

-Application communicates directly with [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm) through its IPC interface
+Application communicates directly with [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm) through its IPC interface, the application checks which games the account does not have and automatically activates them

 ![](Screenshots/Gui.png)